 The motherboard comes with a surface mount 478-pin Zero Insertion Force (ZIF) socket.
-The socket is designed for the Intel[®] Pentium[®] 4 Processor in the 478-pin package with 512KB L2 cache.
-The Pentium 4 processor features the Intel[®] NetBurst[TM] micro-architecture, Hyper-Threading Technology, and 800/533/400MHz system bus.
-Together, these attributes improve system performance by allowing higher core frequencies, faster execution of integer instructions, and data transfer rates up to 6.4GB/s.
-The socket will also support the Intel Prescott CPU when available.
+The socket is designed for the Intel® Pentium® 4 Processor in the 478-pin package with 512KB L2 cache on 0.13 micron process.
+This processor includes the Intel® NetBurstTM micro-architecture that features the rapid execution engine, Intel® Hyper-Threading Technology, 800/533/400MHz system bus, and execution trace cache.
+Together, these attributes improve system performance by allowing higher core frequencies, faster execution of integer instructions, and data transfer rates of 6.4GB/s, 4.2GB/s and 3.2GB/s.